Your Definitive Functional Medicine Guide To Autoimmune Disease: Symptoms, Causes, Supplements + More

 That said, some individuals respond negatively to regular brewed coffee as well.
 I run food reactivity blood labs on my patients to see what underlying food triggers they may have, but you can also test yourself by phasing out coffee.
 After the caffeine headache clears, you may find you feel a lot better.

-• Artificial Sweeteners
+Artificial Sweeteners

 Artificial sweeteners like saccharine (Sweet’N Low), sucralose (Splenda), and aspartame (Equal and NutraSweet) are in many diet and zero-calorie drinks and foods, but even though people may believe that reducing calories with these products is good for health, the fact is that simply eliminating artificial sweeteners and diet soda alone may reverse Hashimoto’s.
 The mechanism seems to be their proven negative effect on the microbiome.

-2. Stress
+Stress

-3. Toxins
+Toxins

-Industry, agriculture, and technology have their benefits, but they have also created a planet so toxic that nobody can completely avoid exposure to pollution, food additives, heavy metals, cosmetics, and the toxic chemicals in everyday tasks like cleaning and personal hygiene.
+Modern living has its benefits, but it has also created a planet so toxic that nobody can avoid exposure to pollution, food additives, heavy metals, cosmetics, and the toxic chemicals in everyday tasks like cleaning and personal hygiene.
+Studies have shown that these toxins play a role in autoimmune cases such as autoimmune thyroiditis.
+Avoiding toxic exposure as much as you can gives your body a better chance to detox.

 A comprehensive health history and diagnostic testing from a functional medicine practitioner can demonstrate the characteristics of your individual toxic load so you can start detoxing more efficiently and with more targeted detox therapies, allowing your body to focus its energy on immune regulation rather than constant detoxification.

-4. SIBO
+SIBO

 Small intestinal bacterial overgrowth, or SIBO, occurs when normal bacteria of the microbiome expand beyond the large intestine into the small intestine, where they are not supposed to be.
 This can lead to a number of localized autoimmune spectrum conditions, such as IBS and acid reflux.
-Chronic SIBO can also lead to a leaky gut, which can hen trigger more advanced autoimmune problems throughout the body.
+Chronic SIBO can also lead to a leaky gut, which can then trigger more advanced autoimmune problems throughout the body.

-5. Weakened microbiome
+Weakened microbiome

 Your microbiome – those colonies of bacteria in your gut – controls not only your immune system, but your brain, hormones, and genetic expression.
 When pathogenic species overgrow, the result can be parasitic, yeast, and fungal infections, which have all been implicated in a variety of autoimmune-spectrum conditions, such as Parkinson’s and Multiple Sclerosis.